 If your view is obscured by the screen's ribbon cables, you can unplug these to give you more room to work in.
 Do not mix the ribbon cables up though, they need to be the correct way around.

 28. Locate your Thermistor and Heater extension cables and plug them into the Revo Six heater and thermistor using the diagram.
 Red striped white cable is the Heater.
-Plain white cable is the Thermistor.
+Blue cable is the Thermistor.

 29. Feed the new extension cables into the wire sleeve and then re-clamp the sleeve in place using the two M3 x 20mm screws.

 This is sometimes a little fiddly, try to pull the sleeve tight around the cables so that it will fit between the clamps.

 30. Unscrew the V6 heater connections from the terminal using a small flathead screwdriver and replace them with the Revo Six heater extension cable (black with red ferrules).
 Then plug the terminal back into the board.